 Spinning at 42rpm, just a little slower than a 7-inch vinyl record, the conch crushes and rolls the beans for hours, even days, transforming them into glistening chocolate.
 It’s a hypnotic sight.
 But that’s the modern method.
 At the School of Chocolate, they also teach you how to do it the old-fashioned way.

-Our journey from cocoa to chocolate begins with a sparkling glass of Prosecco and an introduction to what happens on Hotel Chocolat’s own cocoa plantation in Saint Lucia, Rabot Estate.
+Our journey from cocoa to chocolate begins with a sparkling glass of Prosecco and an introduction to what happens on Hotel Chocolat’s own cacao farm in Saint Lucia, Rabot Estate.

 “Chocolate is made just from cocoa beans, some sugar and maybe a bit of milk,” says Claire.
 “It seems really simple but a lot of work goes into growing and making it, some of which you’ll soon see for yourself!”